-Many people hold a deep appreciation for senior veterans but may not know how to express it.
+Many people hold a deep appreciation for senior veterans but may be hung up trying to decide the best way to thank a veteran.
 You can thank a veteran at any time for the services they have rendered to their country, but Veterans Day is a great opportunity to reach out to the veterans in your life.

-Veterans Day is a day set aside for the purposes of celebrating living veterans and honoring those who have passed.
+Veterans Day is a day set aside to celebrate living veterans and honor those who have passed.
 If you need some ideas for how to show your gratitude for what the veterans in your family and community have done, here are a few suggestions.

 Time is one of the most meaningful gifts you can give to someone else.
 If you have one or more veterans in your life, spend time with them in honor of Veterans Day.
-Take them to dinner or go for a scenic drive.
+Pick them up from their community and take them to dinner or go for a scenic drive.
 Spending a little extra time with someone who gave so much of their own time to serve our country is a great way to show your appreciation.

 You don’t have to do anything grand to show senior veterans how much you appreciate them.
 A simple, heartfelt “thank you” will suffice.
 If you’re not the type who feels comfortable expressing gratitude verbally, consider writing your words of thanks in a note or card.
-The recipient will surely appreciate your act of kindness.
+The recipient will surely appreciate your act of kindness, even if you choose to remain anonymous.

 Proudly Wave the Flag

 The veterans in your community were willing to give their lives for the country they love.
 To honor their sacrifice, proudly wave the American flag on Veterans Day.
-Consider setting a flag up outside your home on the holiday, as well.
+One of the best ways to thank veterans is to fly the flag outside your home on more than just this holiday.
 Just remember to follow proper flag etiquette and take the flag down at sunset or have a light shining on your flag through the night.

 Spread the Word